 To ensure responsible tourism and protection of the environment, new regulations come into force in Svalbard on 1 January 2025.
 Read more about the regulations and PolarQuest's comments about these changes.

-Magnus Martinsson joins as a photographic guide
+Magnus Martinsson joins as a special lecturer

 Magnus Martinsson, born in 1964, is a photographer, author, and physical geographer who has lived on Gotland since 1988.
 Since then, he has dedicated his career to nature conservation.
 His passion for nature and photography has taken him on numerous journeys around the world and has also given him extensive knowledge of his home region of Gotland.